 ~ Taiichi Ohno

 And once we have decided on a specific approach, it might be well to consider how to continue to involve as many folks as possible.
-A recent blog post “The CI Vaccine” talks about involving folks in a Continuous Integration programme – I’d suggest the same issues apply in the context of more general organisational change, too.
+A recent blog post “The CI Vaccine” talks about involving folks in a Continuous Improvement programme – I’d suggest the same issues apply in the context of more general organisational change, too.

 Option 1 – Productive Dialogue first